talsma-ict/context-propagation/docs/README.md

 ## Caching

-By default the `ContextManagers` class caches the found context manager instances per _context classloader_.
+By default the `ContextManagers` class caches the context manager instances it finds per _context classloader_.
 Since the cache is per classloader, this should work satisfactory for applications with simple classloader hierarchies (e.g. _spring boot_, _dropwizard_ etc) and complex hierarchies (JEE and the like).